jjermann/dicedensity/README.md

 Returns the standard deviation of the density

 * **`d.cdf`**
-Is the cummulative distribution function of the density.
+Is the cumulative distribution function of the density.
 I.e. `d.cdf(n)` gives the probability that `d<=n`.

 * **`d.inverseCdf`**
-Is the inverse cummulative distribution function of the density.
+Is the inverse cumulative distribution function of the density.
 I.e. `d.inverseCdf(p)` returns the smallest outcome `n` such that `d.cdf(n)>=p`.

 * **`d.median()`**
 Returns the median of the density

 * **`d.normalApproximation`**
-Is the (continious) gauss map with the same standard deviation and expected value as the given density
+Is the (continuous) Gauss map with the same standard deviation and expected value as the given density

 * **More general unary operations**
 An arbitrary unary operation on the given density can be defined using the method `d.op(operation)`